 “A study by Gallup consultants Tony Rutigliano and Benson Smith claims that customer satisfaction and loyalty depend on their emotional connection with the salesperson.
 They say that a customer is 12 times more likely to remain loyal if they like the salesperson.”

 So, thank you, Aireen for the e-mail and for making me consider EQ in a wider context.
-Click the links about to read Tenfold’s post and let me know what you think.
+Click the links above to read Tenfold’s post and let me know what you think.